aman5331/Business-Performance-/README.md

 ## 🚀 How to Use

-1. Clone this repository
+1. Clone this repository.
-2. Open the `.pbix` file in the `dashboard/` folder using Power BI Desktop
+2. Open the `.pbix` file in the `dashboard/` folder using Power BI Desktop.
 3. Interact with slicers for:
    - 📅 Year
    - 📍 Region
    - 🏢 Department
    - 📊 Project Status
-4. Explore KPIs, satisfaction metrics, trends, and strategic client insights
+4. Explore KPIs, satisfaction metrics, trends, and strategic client insights.
-5. Export visuals or customize the dashboard for internal use
+5. Export visuals or customize the dashboard for internal use.

----

-## 👩‍💻 Created by

-**marijatech**